Kyiv Post: Chief editors and CEOs

-Zahoor also fired Bonner as chief editor a second time on April 30, 2013, as the newspaper underwent deep budget cuts, but reinstated him on September 1, 2013.

 After Zahoor's purchase on July 28, 2009, he has had six chief executive officers, including American James Phillipoff (July 2009-July 2011), Michael Willard (July 2011-August 2013), Jakub Parusinski (September 2013-August 2014), Nataliya Bugayova (August 2014-December 2015) and Luc Chenier (August 2016 – March 1, 2018).
 Bugayova was the former chief of staff to Economy Minister Pavel Sheremeta before becoming the first Ukrainian and first woman to be CEO of the Kyiv Post.
 Bugayova resigned to relocate and take a new job as the director of development for the Institute for the Study of War in Washington, D.C.
-Bugayova wrote her farewell column "Kyiv Post's values are made for new Ukraine" in the Dec.
-18, 2015, edition of the Kyiv Post.
+Bugayova wrote her farewell column "Kyiv Post's values are made for new Ukraine" in the December 18, 2015, edition of the Kyiv Post.
 Commercial director Alyona Nevmerzhytska became acting chief executive officer in March 2016 until Chenier took over in August 2016.
 After Chenier's departure on March 1, 2018, Brian Bonner took over the duties of the CEO but retained his title as chief editor amid the transfer to Kivan's ownership.

 On 11 November, the new CEO of Kyiv Post was announced, Luc Chénier.
 On 24 December 2021, Bohdan Nahaylo was appointed as a Chief Editor of the Kyiv Post.